 Bakersfield College has seen tremendous student growth in the last five years and growth is expected to continue.
 In the last four years, BC has seen a 42% increase in enrollment.
-Of those students, BC serves a majority Latinx student population (68%) and an increasingly diverse student population with regard to first-generation status, Pell Grant eligibility, and AB540 eligibility (Appendix IE1).
+Of those students, BC serves a majority Latinx student population (68%) and an increasingly diverse student population with regard to first-generation status, Pell Grant eligibility, and AB540 eligibility

 Notably, the Early College and Inmate Scholars programs have grown dramatically.
-In 2018-19, 94 Early College students earned an associate degree the same year they were awarded their high school diplomas and BC's first glass of 17 Inmate Scholars graduated with an Associate Degrees for Transfer in Communication.
+In 2018-19, 94 Early College students earned an associate degree the same year they were awarded their high school diplomas and BC's first class of 17 Inmate Scholars graduated with an Associate Degrees for Transfer in Communication.

 Bakersfield College offers 31 Associate Degrees for Transfer (ADT), which include 14 Associate in Science (AS-T) and 17 Associate in Arts (AA-T).
 These degrees are designed to provide a clear pathway to a California State University (CSU) baccalaureate degree.
 California Community College students who are awarded an ADT are guaranteed priority admission to the CSU system.
-Through Guided Pathways, BC has removed barriers to advance equitable student completion having eliminated the ADT completion gap among Latinx students (Appendix IE2).
+Through Guided Pathways, BC has removed barriers to advance equitable student completion having eliminated the ADT completion gap among Latinx students.
 In addition, BC offers a Bachelor of Science in Industrial Automation (INDA).
 BC is connecting its Early College pipeline to the INDA baccalaureate program, which will result in hundreds of additional INDA bachelor's in science graduates by 2025.

-To advance the CCCCO Vision for Success and the SCFF, BC has identified four, research-based, campus-wide performance indicators (see Appendix IE3).
-Bakersfield College has seen tremendous growth for the percent of first-time students attempting 15+ units in their first term by meta-major (Appendix IE4).
-In addition to the meta-majors, affinity groups are also seeing improvements in student success through their Completion Coaching Communities.
-For example, BC's African American Initiatives has helped close the gaps in completion of transfer-level English through the Umoja program and are closing the gaps for in completion of transfer-level math (Appendix IE5).
+To advance the CCCCO Vision for Success and the SCFF, BC has identified four, research-based, campus-wide performance indicators, and has seen tremendous growth for the percent of first-time students attempting 15+ units in their first term by meta-major.

+BC's Guided Pathways Momentum Points

-BC's Office of Institutional Effectiveness (OIE) is leading the way in developing a highly accessible MIS-based research data warehouse.
-It is designed to allow for improved quality assurance over critical MIS data that is used in decision-making and in SCFF calculations.
+- · Attempt 15 units in the first term - · Attempt 30 units in the first year - Complete transfer-level English and math in the first year - · Complete 9 core pathway units in the first year to allow for improved quality assurance over critical MIS data that is used in decision-making and in SCFF calculations.
 OIE supports BC's innovative approach to Data Coaching, through which 30+ data coaches support Completion Coaching Communities comprised of faculty, administrators, and student services professionals who provide wrap-around services to those enrolled in a specific meta-major or affinity group.
 OIE's Data Coaching curriculum has contributed to a strong data culture.